EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 </ul>
 <h1 id="references">References</h1>
 <p>Molnar, C. (2018).
 Interpretable machine learning: A guide for making black box models explainable. <em>Christoph Molnar, Leanpub</em>.</p>
-<p>this document have some personal opinions in the comparison part, so they can differ from some other peopel or more aknowledge or experienced people.</p>